-Many schools, both online and on-campus, now offer registered nurses (RNs) the ability to earn a Bachelor of Science in Nursing degree and a Master of Science in Nursing Degree within the same program.
-This can save students time as well as money since it can be more cost-effective to earn two degrees at once within one specific program at a college, university, or nursing school.
+Many online and on-campus schools now offer registered nurses (RNs) the ability to earn a Bachelor of Science in Nursing degree and a Master of Science in Nursing Degree within the same program.
+This can save students time and money since it can be more cost-effective to earn two degrees at once within one specific program at a college, university, or nursing school.

-This type of program will allow students to take Master of Science in Nursing courses in place of certain Bachelor of Science in Nursing courses, possibly as electives, which count toward both degree programs.
-The Master of Science in Nursing courses offer not only a higher level of content but the instruction the students receive is much more focused in specific areas than the classes that are similar to some of the classes within the Bachelor of Science in Nursing program.
+This program will allow students to take Master of Science in Nursing courses instead of certain Bachelor of Science, possibly as electives, which count toward both degree programs.
+The Master of Science in Nursing courses offer a higher level of content.
+Still, the instruction the students receive is much more focused in specific areas than the classes that are similar to some of the classes within the Bachelor of Science in Nursing program.

-Keep in mind that these accelerated programs do not always offer graduates an award for their Bachelor of Science in Nursing degree coursework, so the students just simply end up with their master of science in nursing degrees but because they completed the bachelor’s degree required coursework, they are eligible to earn their master’s degree.
+Remember that these accelerated programs do not always offer graduates an award for their Bachelor of Science in Nursing degree coursework.
+So the students end up with their master of science in nursing degrees, but because they completed the bachelor’s degree required coursework, they are eligible to earn their master’s degree.

 Online BSN Degree

 Due to the increasingly popular method of taking online bachelor of science and nursing classes, it is much easier than it has ever been before for registered nursing students to work full-time or part-time or raise a family while attending their classes at any time of the day or night that is convenient for them within their busy schedules.
-Although clinicals and lab time must be done in person, the majority of classes for a Bachelor of Science in Nursing degree program can be completed fully online.
+Although clinicals and lab time must be done in person, most Bachelor of Science in Nursing degree program classes can be completed fully online.